Canoa: A Shameful Memory: Production

+The film was shot in the town of Santa Rita Tlahuapan, Puebla, with Cazals paying 14,000 pesos per week to the town priest to do so.

 Release

 It was one of the first movies to express the tone of the time of the setting: Mexico 1968, when student turmoils were spread across the country.
 It was entered into the 26th Berlin International Film Festival, where it won the Silver Bear - Special Jury Prize.

+Home media

+A 4K restoration of the film was released on Blu-ray by the Criterion Collection in March 2017.

 Reception

+On the review aggregator website Rotten Tomatoes, 86% of 7 critics' reviews are positive.

 The film was both a critical and a box-office success.
 Mexican filmmakers Guillermo del Toro and Alfonso Cuarón have praised the film.
+The film ranked 14th on the list of the 100 best films of Mexican cinema, according to the opinion of 25 film critics and specialists in Mexico, published by Somos magazine in July 1994.